uuhnaut69/Data-serialize-RPC/README.md

 | Protobuf| Thrift|
 |---|---|
 | Manage cross-platform object serialization/deserialization processes| Mainly focuses on the communication layer between components of your system|

+***Why should use Protobuf instead of XML or Json***

+- ***XML*** is notoriously space intensive, and encoding/decoding it can impose a huge performance penalty on applications.
+Also, navigating an XML DOM tree is considerably more complicated than navigating simple fields in a class normally would be.

+- ***Json*** is suitable when server side application is written in JavaScript, data from the service is directly consumed by a web browser